 An S&P 500 Index Fund

-Average Rate of Return: Over the past 10 years, the S&P 500 has had an average rate of return of around 10%, historically.
+Average Rate of Return: Over the past 10 years, the S&P 500 has had an average rate of return of around 10%.

 Total Portfolio After 10 Years: $1.296 Million (a gain of nearly $800,000)

-Just as one example, real estate prices nearly doubled between 2010 and 2022.
-As we’ll discuss later, this makes real estate one of the best assets you can buy.
+One example is the price of real estate, which nearly doubled between 2010 and 2022.
+This makes real estate one of the best assets you can buy.
 However, the S&P 500 has nearly quadrupled in that same period, jumping from around 1,300 points in 2012 to more than 5,200 at the time of writing.

 It may not be the most exciting option, but the numbers don’t lie.
 A good index fund is one of the best investments you can make.